NCAR/HPC-Docs/docs/getting-started/best-practices-for-supercomputer-users.md

-Before you run a set of jobs that will consume a large portion of your allocation – a long experiment, for example – contact the [NCAR Research Computing help desk](https://rchelp.ucar.edu/) to request a review of your job configuration.
+Before you run a set of jobs that will consume a large portion of your allocation – a long experiment, for example – contact the [NSF NCAR Research Computing help desk](https://rchelp.ucar.edu/) to request a review of your job configuration.
 One of the consultants may be able to suggest an economical workflow that will help you conserve computing resources.
 This is especially important if you are unfamiliar with job